writer/writer-framework/docs/docs/quickstart-tutorial.md

 Now, let's get started with creating our logistic regression visualization tool.
 We'll break down the process into the following steps:

 1. Setup Project
-2. Create UI
+2. UI Creation
-3. Define State and Bind it with UI
+3. App state and bindings
-4. Implement Behavior in Python
+4. Python implementation
 5. Troubleshooting

-So, without further ado,
+So, without further ado, let's jump into it.

 ## Project Setup